PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Introduction

 Recent advancements in image generation models have achieved remarkable success in creating high-quality images from text descriptions \cite{karras2020analyzing,ramesh2021zero}.
 Various techniques, including Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, normalizing flows \cite{dinh2016density,rezende2015variational}, and diffusion models \cite{nichol2021glide,ramesh2022hierarchical}, have significantly advanced the capabilities of these systems.
 These models can now generate images that are both visually appealing and semantically accurate, attracting considerable interest for their potential applications and implications.

 Inpainting, which involves filling in missing or corrupted parts of an image, and it downstream application, outpainting, which extends an image beyond its original borders, are essential image generation tasks.
-These techniques have numerous applications, including image restoration, content creation, and medical imaging.
-However, they present unique challenges, particularly in specialized fields such as medical imaging, where precision and reliability are critical.
-Inpainting medical images, especially those involving polyps, presents distinct challenges compared to more general inpainting tasks.
-Polyps, which are precursors to colorectal cancer, require accurate depiction in medical imagery for effective diagnosis and treatment planning.
-However, several inherent difficulties arise when attempting to inpaint images of polyps, which lacks ground-truth data.
-Effective inpainting models require annotations provided by experts such as radiologists or oncologists who have the necessary medical expertise to accurately identify and describe polyps.
-Without sufficient ground truth data, inpainting models may learn incorrect patterns and produce false images that do not accurately represent real polyps, leading to significant errors in medical diagnosis and treatment.
-Additionally, the variability in the shape, size, and appearance of polyps further complicates the task of generalizing and accurately reconstructing missing regions.
+These techniques have numerous applications, including image restoration, content creation.
+However, inpainting medical images, especially those involving polyps, where precision and reliability are critical, presents distinct challenges compared to more general inpainting tasks.
+The problem of generating anatomically accurate synthetic polyp images for clinical AI is important, and underexplored.
+Polyps are precursors to colorectal cancer, and early detection is crucial for patient survival; yet, polyps are missed in up to 14\%-30\% of screening colonoscopies~\cite{jha2020kvasir}.
+Training robust clinical AI to detect these anomalies requires vast amounts of annotated data, but generating synthetic medical imagery without expert ground-truth validation often results in models learning incorrect anatomical patterns.

-The lack of annotated polyp-images in training deep learning models has motivated us to come up with an idea that creates diverse images through generative AI.
-However, training models based entirely on unannotated data can lead to generated data that may not match reality, for example, this tumor is not real, leading to down-stream training of the model wasting time, etc. Therefore, in this paper, we propose to integrate human expert feedback into the training process to take advantage of knowledge from medical experts, thus generated polyp-images receive accurate feedback from doctors with tumor expertise.
+The lack of annotated polyp-images in training deep learning models requires to synthesize diverse images.
+However, training models based entirely on unannotated data can lead to generated data that may not match reality, for example, this tumor is not real, leading to down-stream training of the model wasting time, etc. To safely generate diverse, realistic training data, generative models must directly integrate feedback from medical experts.
+While Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep} has proven effective for large language models~\cite{openai2023gpt}, it traditionally requires training an intermediate reward model, a process demanding extensive datasets, optimal architecture, and massive computational overhead, making the process both time-consuming and costly.